Table of Contents

 - Not for small apartments

-How to Choose the Perfect Litter Box for Your High Spraying Cat?
+How to Choose the Best Litter Box for Your High Spraying Cat?

-Choosing an extra-large litter box with high sides might sound like an amazing idea for high spraying cats, but don’t rush.
+Choosing an extra-large litter box with high sides might sound like an amazing idea for high spraying cats.
+The more space your kitty has, the less mess they’ll make, right?
+Well, not exactly!

 Consider your cat breed and your bathroom space – or the space where a litter box will be placed.
 Ideally, the box should be as long as a cat (from a nose to the extended tail tip) and as wide as your cat’s body length with the unextended tail.
 There should be enough space for your cat to move and a couple of poops to be properly dug.

-The height of a litter box for high peeing cats should be comfortable for your cat to get into and out of it and reliable for keeping pee and poop inside the box.
-Look for wall heights of about 8-12″ with a 5-6″ entry/exit side.
+At the same time, the height of a litter box for high peeing cats should be comfortable for your cat to get into and out of.
+For most cats, litter boxes with wall heights of about 8-12″ with a 5-6″ entry side work best.
+If your cat has any mobility issues yet aims high, opt for a litter box with a 2.5–3.5″ exit side.

-This will give your cat enough privacy for doing its business.
-Many pet owners choose hooded litter boxes based on their house design.
-It’s actually a big mistake.
 If you have an opportunity to test both types of these boxes, it would be great.
-If not, opt for the one that you believe your cat will like.
+All cats are different, and although most prefer uncovered litter boxes, others love enclosed designs.
+If you don’t have the opportunity to try them out, opt for the one you believe your cat will like.

 Front vs. Top Entry